WoodrowCrawford/Themed-Horror-Game-Jam8-Halloween-Edition/README.md

  Your demons have manifested themselves and now want to torture you.
 Do whatever it takes to survive and sleep in this first person horror game!

- More to come as game developes!
+ More to come as game develops!
+Until then, feel free to download the alpha version to see how its coming along!